PainFile® Accreditation

 Method of Participation

 The monthly issue should take approximately 2 hours to complete.
 Participants should first read the objectives and other introductory CE information, then proceed to the educational offering.
 To receive credit for this activity, participants must complete the post-test with a passing score of 80%, then complete the evaluation.
 CRNAs are not permitted to retest.
-The 2022 Activities expire on December 31, 2023 and the 2023 Activities expire on December 31, 2024.
+The 2023 Activities expire on December 31, 2024 and the 2024 Activities expire on December 31, 2025.
 No credit can be given after these expiration dates.

 In the event you have questions about this activity or are unable to print the certificate, please email cme@dannemiller.com and a certificate will be emailed within 2 weeks.